 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
-There’s no denying the utter tragedy of the coronavirus and number of lives lost.
+We curate news, ideas, and inspiration from across the world that demonstrate how real action can accomplish a positive social impact.
+There’s no denying the utter tragedy of the coronavirus and the number of lives lost.
 It’s difficult to fathom the impact it has had on individual families as well as the economy.
 In the darkest of times though, there is evidence of deeper connections and stronger communities emerging, perhaps setting standards for how we could move forward in a post-pandemic world.

 Isolation and elderly people who need help with groceries aren’t new problems, but their plights have undoubtedly been highlighted by COVID-19.
 The hope is that these new connections will continue long after the threat of the pandemic has passed.

 The UK has seen a lot of support for the NHS during COVID-19, and this initiative is no exception.
 A small team of just six from the UK set up a crowdfunder known as “positive news for the NHS”.
 Recognizing that many NHS workers were suffering from stress, trauma, and burnout because of COVID-19, the aim was to send 4,000 copies of the Positive News magazine to these key workers.
 In less than a month they hit their target of £12k and continued to raise even more.
 Initiatives like this, as well as #clapforcarers, really show the best side of us, coming together with compassion and empathy to support others.